antonioIannotta/LSS-documentation/docs/subdomains_analysis.md

 # Subdomains Analysis

-In Domain Driven Design in order to better manage the complexity of the domain you want to analyze, it is advisable to thoroughly explore the problem-domain by identifying subdomains.
+In Domain Driven Design, in order to manage the complexity of the domain you want to analyze better, it is advisable to thoroughly explore the problem-domain by identifying subdomains.
 We identified three subdomains:
 * **Parking Management (Core)**: this is responsible for managing parking slots, their availability, and their occupancy status.
 It contains entities such as Parking Slot and Parking Slot State.
 It is a core subdomain because it contains the main entities and business logic related to the problem: this is the central domain of the application.
 * **User Management (Generic)**: this is responsible for managing users, sign up, and login.
 It contains entities such as User, User Credentials, and Authentication Token.
 This subdomain is generic because the functionalities it provides are often needed in many different applications and are not specific to the domain of parking management.